Koo Kwang-ming

-Koo Kwang-ming (辜寬敏 (Gū Kuānmǐn, Ko͘ Khoan-bín); 15 October 1926 – 27 February 2023) was a Taiwanese statesman, businessman, and independence activist.
+Koo Kwang-ming (辜寬敏 (Gū Kuānmǐn, Ko͘ Khoan-bín); 15 October 1926 – 27 February 2023) was a Taiwanese businessman and independence activist.

 Personal life

 Koo was the eighth son of Koo Hsien-jung, a prominent Lukang businessman who had relocated to Taipei at the time of the Treaty of Shimonoseki, when Taiwan was ceded by the Qing Dynasty to the Empire of Japan.
-He swiftly made common cause with the Japanese colonial authorities in Taiwan and grew extremely wealthy during the period of Japanese rule.
-The family proved adept at bending with the political winds, and Koo's older brother Koo Chen-fu became a confidant of Chiang Kai-shek.
-Koo Kwang-ming, however, went into exile in Japan after the 228 massacre, where he lived for decades as an advocate for Taiwanese independence.
+Hsien-jung grew wealthy during the period of Japanese rule.
+Kwang-ming's older brother Koo Chen-fu became a confidant of Chiang Kai-shek.
+Kwang-ming, however, went into exile in Japan after the 228 massacre, where he lived for decades as an advocate for Taiwanese independence.
 His son born in Kobe, Richard Koo, is a prominent economist in Japan.

 Koo was married twice and had three children.
 Koo died at Taipei Veterans General Hospital on 27 February 2023.
 A memorial was held in early March 2023 at the Taiwan New Constitution Foundation offices in Taipei.